-There are also recruiting agencies that specialize in culinary positions and there are even services like Merlin that focus on filling chef positions with very short notice.
+There are also recruiting agencies that specialize in culinary positions and there are even services like Betterteam that let you post on multiple job boards at once, so you can fill chef positions.
 Of course, there’s nothing like word of mouth.
 Check with your current staff and industry peers to put the feelers out for qualified candidates looking for work.

 Before you start interviewing candidates, first ask yourself some questions to narrow down on your expectations for the chef role.
 Here are some important questions to consider when looking for the right type of chef: